Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0062FUE"></a>AL0062FUE - Uploaded File Extension Value
 This event is triggered when a user uploads a file, and shows the name of the extension, allowing to collect data about file extensions.

+### <a id="AL0063UUV"></a>AL0063UUV - New Url Version Upload Initiated
+This event is triggered when a user initiates a new url version upload, allowing us to understand user engagement.

+### <a id="AL0064UUV"></a>AL0064UUV - New Url Version Uploaded
+This event is triggered when a user uploaded a new url version, allowing us to understand user engagement.